Moana | Marine Resources for Seaweek

 Field Trips and Citizen Science

-You don't have to be an expert, just encourage ākonga to notice the plants, animals, shells, and water and use simple nature connection activities to focus their attention.
+You don't have to be an expert, just encourage ākonga to notice the plants, animals, shells, and water and use simple sensory activities to focus their attention.
 Learn alongside them and role model your own curiosity and excitement for the natural world.

-For older students we recommend checking out the Marine Metre Squared citizen science tool and Sustainable Coastlines Litter Intelligence education programme and monitoring tool.
+For older students we recommend the Marine Metre Squared citizen science tool and Sustainable Coastlines Litter Intelligence education programme.
+If you're based in Wellington explore the Love Rimurimu project resources and stories.

 Taking Action